iotaledger/goshimmer/docs/001-mana_proposal.md

 ### Value Transaction Layout

 A new field should be added to `Transaction` denoting `PledgedNodeID` for `Access Mana` and `Consensus Mana`.
-This is also beneficial to implement mana donation feature, that is, to donate the mana of a certain transaction ot an arbitrary node.
+This is also beneficial to implement mana donation feature, that is, to donate the mana of a certain transaction to an arbitrary node.

 ## Limitations